-In this post, I wanted to take a close look at one of Hilton’s most popular personal credit cards, which was rebranded in 2019.
-I especially wanted to look at this in light of current circumstances.
+In this post, I wanted to take a close look at one of Hilton’s most popular personal credit cards, in particular in light of current circumstances.

 Is the Hilton Surpass Card right for you?
 Let’s take a closer look at what you need to know about this card.